ainilaha/InternetSimulation/README.md

 This application is a model of raw internet and it implemented in python.
 It is included simulator of interfaces, hosts , routers and raw  protocols such as ARP,RIP,IP, and TCP.
 Routers and physics transfer medias are simulated by process.
 The rest of features are pretty close to real network protocols.
-However, I have to revise some protocol on link layer so that I it can run on top of the simulated virtual systems.
+However, I have to revise some protocols on link layer so that I it can run on top of the simulated virtual systems.
 The principle of network has been remained.
 Please refer simulators of  models and processes from readme.pptx.

 Note: Many details have been ignored due to time and effort, such as I have added fresh and expire on routing table but not on mac table.
-I have wrap TCP sockets but not for UDP since here my UDP is just for send RIP packets.
+I have wrap TCP sockets but not for UDP since my UDP is just for send RIP packets.
 All IP addresses are set as C class addresses.

 This simulation run on top of python2.7 and using python structs lib serialize packets and frame